emildien9572/ProgrammingPortfolio/index.md

 ### Madlibs App

-An application that asks for parts of speech to complete a passage written in Java.
+An application that asks for parts of speech to complete a passage made in Java.

 ![Madlibs](https://github.com/emildien9572/ProgrammingPortfolio/blob/gh-pages/images/Madlibs.png?raw=true)